 Energy drinks are extremely effective in providing a quick boost of energy when you need it most.
 However, not all beverages are created equal.
 Most energy drinks on the market today are made with synthetic Caffeine and a ton of sugar; which can come with a hefty list of unwanted side effects.

 If you are in need of extra energy, but want to avoid the infamous Caffeine crash or anxious feelings, give a plant-based Proper Wild energy shot a try.
 Proper Wild only uses clean ingredients - no preservatives and no artificial sweeteners.
-With 2 times more Caffeine than a cup of coffee and 15 times more L-Theanine than a cup of green tea, after drinking just one tasty shot, you’ll immediately notice the difference that clean energy can make!
+With 2 times more Caffeine than a shot of espresso and 15 times more L-Theanine than a cup of green tea, after drinking just one tasty shot, you’ll immediately notice the difference that clean energy can make!

 Give Proper Wild's Energy Shots a try!